 - Older adults tend to be larger users of healthcare.
-In 2015 around 80,000 adults aged 65 and older were residents in the District, which is 12% of its total population - number of residents aged over 70 projected to increase by 65% by 2031 - has increased by 17,000 (29%) between 2006 and 2016

-- The population of people aged 65 and older includes many from the Italian, Arabic and Greek communities who migrated to Australia from the 1950s-1970s - Kingsgrove (North)-Earlwood has the largest population of people aged 65 and over.
-Growth in the population of older adults occurred across the District, but was most rapid in Concord -Mortlake-Cabarita - The District has a large population living in Residential Aged Care Facilities with approximately 64 facilities and 4,500 residents
+In 2015 around 80,000 adults aged 65 and older were residents in the District, which is 12% of its total population - The District's population is ageing with the number of residents aged over 70 projected to increase by 65% by 2031 - The population of those aged 65 and older has increased by 17,000 (29%) between 2006 and 2016 - The population of people aged 65 and older includes many from the Italian, Arabic and Greek communities who migrated to Australia from the 1950s-1970s - Kingsgrove (North)-Earlwood has the largest population of people aged 65 and over.
+Growth in the population of older adults occurred across the District, but was most rapid in Concord -Mortlake - Cabarita - The District has a large population living in Residential Aged Care Facilities with approximately 64 facilities and 4,500 residents.